pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---TRS80.md

 To speed-up the loading a bit in WAV mode you can modify the appmake options, just edit {z88dk}/lib/config/trs80.cfg and insert the '-Cz--fast' parameter in the wav subtype section.
 If necessary the volume can be raised too, with the "-Cz--loud" option.

+## Optional graphics hardware

+### Micro-Tech Grafyx mod

+    -lgrafyx3
+    -lgrafix4

+grafyx3.lib and grafyx4.lib are respectively for the Model III and Model 4.
+Basing on the documentation, the Model III is expected to have a reduced display resolution of 512x192 pixels where the Model 4 got 640x240.

 ## Extra Support Tools